 - Login with the password.
 Return to the login page and this time log in with your full email address and the password you just received (or click on the link in the email message you received from the server).
-If everything is working properly the next screen will be the main user account management screen displaying the Quarantine Inbox with other tabbed options.
+If everything is working properly the next screen will be a screen displaying the Quarantine Inbox.
+The other tab is the Preferences tab with the options to build your Whitelist/Blacklist, check your Quarantine Settings, Spam Settings and reset your Password.
 Whenever you have the Barracuda send you a password in an email the first thing you should do upon logging on to the Barracuda, whether you have a new account or asked for a reminder, is CHANGE YOUR PASSWORD.

 When you are finished using the system, don't forget to click the Log Off link in the upper right-hand corner, or close your browser.

 Also from the login screen, you can get a plug-in for your Outlook client that will allow you to classify messages as spam or not-spam right from your desktop.
 Once installed, the plug-in is available both on the Outlook toolbar and on individual email messages when they are opened.
-The icons are a red envelope ()to classify messages as Spam, and a green envelope () to classify messages as Not Spam:
+The icons are a red envelope with an X () to classify messages as Spam, and a green envelope with a check mark () to classify messages as Not Spam.

 To download and install the plug-in:

-- Click the Get Mail Client Plugins Here link that appears at the bottom of the login screen,
+- Click the Download Outlook Add-In Installer link that appears at the bottom of the login screen,

 - Save the file to your computer (make a note of where you save it),